jakDev003/DotFiles/README.md

 - 54G
   - Go to line '54' in file

+### Code Folding

+- zo
+  - Opens a fold where the cursor is
+- zO
+  - Opens all folds where the cursor is
+- zc
+  - Closes fold where the cursor is
+- zM
+  - Closes all open folds
+- zm
+  - Increases the fold level by one
+- zr
+  - Decreases the fold level by one
+- zR
+  - Decreases the fold level to zero (opens all folds)

 ### Search for text in file

 The basic steps to perform a search in Vim are as follows: